FlaviaLPF/airflow-etl-pyspark-INMET/README.md

 </p>

-As a result of running the complete process, we can view the tables created in the data warehouse below in Snowflake:
+As a result of running the complete process, we can view the tables created in the data warehouse below in Snowflake.

 dim_cidades_atributos (schema:analitic):